 2. It Gives You a Chance to Dive Into Data

 Did I say “gives you a chance to”?
-I meant forces you to look at the more technical stuff that you've been avoiding.
+I meant it forces you to look at the more technical stuff that you’ve been avoiding.
 Your business plan?
 It’s not going to help you if it’s filled with fluff.
 You need to know where you sit in the marketplace.

 One of my favorite exercises to work through as a business coach is a SWOT analysis—Strengths, Weaknesses, Opportunities, and Threats.
 I go into detail on how to perform a SWOT analysis on your business here.
-But the short version is, that it's a tool that helps you evaluate not only your own business but the broader wedding industry as well.
+But the short version is that it’s a tool that helps you evaluate not only your own business but the broader wedding industry as well.
 When was the last time you really did that?
 Too often, we get caught up in our own heads, swayed by emotions or, worse, drawn into playing the comparison game with competitors.
 I’m sure I don’t need to tell you how that can distract us from the more valuable practice of putting on our data analyst hats to look at industry trends objectively.

 Conducting a SWOT analysis empowers you to identify both the internal factors (YOUR strengths and weaknesses – since there’s a good chance that you are your business right now) that you can control and the external factors that you cannot (like global pandemics or more competitors popping up in your area).